All Projects

 Background

-The only real noninvasive treatment for CTS is wrist splinting, where the idea is that studies have shown that internal pressure of the median nerve is at its lowest when the wrist is maintained in a neutral position.
-That being said, studies have also shown that the effectiveness of using a wrist splint as a treatment for CTS is unclear.
+The only real noninvasive treatment for CTS is wrist splinting, where studies have shown that internal pressure of the median nerve is lowest when the wrist is in a neutral position.
+That said, studies have also shown unclear effectiveness in using a wrist splint as a treatment for CTS.

-Knowing this, we considered the idea that wrapping a splint around the wrist leads to external compression of the Carpal Tunnel and negating effects of holding the wrist neutral.
-We also consider the impact of different rigid splint insert designs on pressure on the Carpal Tunnel relative to other proints around the wrist.
+Knowing this, we considered the idea that wrapping a splint around the wrist leads to external compression of the carpal tunnel, negating effects of holding the wrist neutral.
+We also consider the impact of different wrist splint designs on pressure on the carpal tunnel.

-• We designed 4 different geometries for our splint, maintaining the similar stiffnesses by using thicker gauge aluminum for skinnier geometries
+• Designed 4 different geometries for our tests, maintaining similar stiffnesses with thicker gauge aluminum for skinnier geometries

 Data Recording:

-• Given our budget, we used small and slim Force Sensitive Resistors (FSRs) to record pressure data
+• We used small and slim Force Sensitive Resistors (FSRs) to record pressure data

-• FSRs were positioned as shown in the following diagram and I installed them using sewed tacks
+• FSRs were positioned as shown, installed with sewn tacks

 Results

-We tested our 4 different splint designs while the wrist was held still and while in motion.
-The graphs below are the results of one trial while testing the control design splint.
-The graph with an oscillating pattern is the trial with motion.
-We then found the average value of each FSR and plotted them against each other, understanding that sensor 4 was the most concerning sensor, positioned right over the carpal tunnel.
-We concluded that the most optimal design with the one with no bend below the wrist.
+We tested our designs with the wrist held still and in motion to replicate realitic wrist splinting.
+The graphs below show results from one trial from the control splint held still and in motion.
+The average value of each FSR plotted against each other is also shown.
+Understanding that sensor 4 was positioned right over the carpal tunnel, we concluded that the most optimal design with the one with no bend below the wrist.

 Printing Press